chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

 ![Results per minute for each computer system.](/assets/images/remote-work-analytics/32-vs-evolution.png "Results per minute for each computer system.")

 It is interesting that 32 has a heavily right-skewed distribution.
 It may speak to outliers where a particular doctor is receiving certain type of results that are easier to process.
 For more insights, it may be beneficial to control for result type when making this comparison.

-However, despite the non-normal distribution we can proceed with the t-test, given that the sample size for both systems is > 30 (Evolution: n=59, 32: n=90).
+However, despite the non-normal distribution we have a sample size > 30 for both systems (Evolution: n=59, 32: n=90) and can proceed with checking assumptions.

 ### Confirming equality of variance
 An F-test was used to test whether equality of variance could be assumed for the t test.
 The F-test had a p-value of 2.7e<sup>-6</sup>, indicating that the two samples do not have equal variance.

 ### Comparing results per minute
-Finally, I performed an unequal variance t test comparing the results per minute for the two computer systems.
+Finally, an unequal variance t test was performed to compare the results per minute for the two computer systems.
 The p-value of 0.12 indicates that there is no difference between the number of results per minute that the GP was processing, which in turn suggests that the choice of computer system has no bearing on the speed with which results can be processed.

 # Copied results vs ordered results
-In certain cases, the results that appear in a doctor's inbox are instances of them being copied into results rather than results they have actually ordered.
+In certain cases, the results that appear in a doctor's inbox are instances of them being copied into results rather than results they themselves have ordered.
 It's interesting to analyse this proportion because the results are typically generated by external specialists and sent to the patient's GP.
-There is currently no formal policy on who is responsible for communicating these results to the patient: it is implied that the receiving GP will do it.
-Understanding how much of a GPs results are copied vs non-copied could help inform such a a policy.
+There is currently no formal policy on who is responsible for communicating these results to the patient: it is typically only implied that the receiving GP will do it.
+Understanding how much of a GPs results are copied vs non-copied could help inform such a policy.
 It could also help GPs understand how much of their inbox is work they have created, vs work that someone else has created.

 I analysed this with a pivot table, summing the results across regions.
-This allowed me to create the following bar chart, which shows us that for Imaging results, the overwhelming majority of results in doctors' inboxes are instances where they have been copied in.
+This allowed me to create the following bar chart, which shows that for Imaging results, the majority of results in doctors' inboxes are instances where they have been copied in.
 The opposite is true for Laboratory results, where the majority tend to be results that the doctors themselves have ordered.
 These were the only categories of results where someone could be copied in.

 ![Imaging vs Imaging copy by region](/assets/images/remote-work-analytics/lab-copy-ratio-by-region.png "Imaging vs Imaging copy by region")

 ![Lab vs Lab copy by region](/assets/images/remote-work-analytics/imaging-copy-ratio-by-region.png "Lab vs Lab copy by region")

 # Distribution of result type
 Across each GP, there are several common categories of result.
 In this section, an analysis of the distribution of result types is presented.
 This was done for regions and genders.